martanunesdea/gatsby-site-v2/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
 I'm a full time software engineer with a background in medical technology.
-My interests include data security, IoT architecture and climate technology.
+My interests include digital signal processing, data security and data management.